Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 When you become a career coach you will often have young clients who, after all the stress and strain of exams need help working out their next steps.

-Even with good passes, school leavers are often still unsure of their first career path and need skilled career life coaching to help them get clarity and decide which direction to take in either further education or looking for a job.
+Even with good passes, school leavers are often still unsure of their first career path.
+They may need skilled career life coaching to help them with their confidence and get clarity on which direction to take in either further education or looking for a job that fits in with a career direction they are interested in exploring.

 I also give many other tips for successfully achieving career goals as well as some real case studies.